smeisler/Meisler_Reading_FBA/README.md

 ## 4) Second-level manual QC
 - Run Jupyter notebook 2.
+- Remove any poor quality subjects from the FBA derivatives directories

 ## 5) Finish FBA preparations
 - Run bash scripts 6-9.
 8a and 8b can be run concurrently.